Introduction

 Despite Prussians having been momentarily pushed back by the Austrians, the Austrians made a mistake when Benedek denied initiating a full-scale attack against Prussian battalions.
 The Prussians retaliated strongly by defeating Austria’s army, resulting in a victory for the Prussians.

 Minor conflicts persisted till July 22nd, when a peace accord was finally accepted at 7:36 p.m.
-The Peace of Prague was signed between Austria and Prussia in August which officially ended the Austro-Prussian War of 1866.
+The peace agreement that ended the war, the Peace of Prague, was signed on August 23, 1866.
 At the suggestion of Bismarck, no further territory had been taken under the sphere of influence of Prussia.
+Under the terms of the peace treaty, Austria was forced to cede Venetia to Italy and to give up its leadership of the German Confederation.
+The war also led to the creation of the North German Confederation, which was dominated by Prussia.

 If you want to submit your articles and/or research papers, please check the Submissions page.